KianMehrabi/KianMehrabi/README.md

 **here some Information**

 - 🔭 I’m currently working on some projects to standout
-- 🌱 I’m currently learning c++ , javascript and python
+- 🌱 I’m currently learning rust
-- 👯 I’m looking to collaborate on any projects than are using c++ , javascript and python
+- 👯 I’m looking to collaborate on any projects in rust
 - 🤔 I’m looking for help with any of not complete projects
-- 💬 Ask me about ...
-- 📫 How to reach me with github